mcserversoft/documentation/docs/faq.md

 <br/>[More info about IPv6](https://www.networkworld.com/article/3254575/what-is-ipv6-and-why-aren-t-we-there-yet.html)

 :::info IPv6 doesn't need port forwarding
 IPv6 doesn't require port forwarding.
-With IPv4 you have a private and public ip.
+With IPv4 you have a private and public IP.
 This is not the case with IPv6, because there are plenty of addresses to hand out.
 So each computer gets its own public address.
 :::

 ## Updating from 10.4.0.0 or older fails. {#-faq-update-10-failed}
-Due to backend api changes version 10.4.0.0 (and older) was considered End of Life (EOL) as of January 1st 2020.
+Due to backend API changes version 10.4.0.0 (and older) was considered End of Life (EOL) as of January 1st 2020.
 Update from these old builds is no longer possible, they might even break.

-You will need to update mcss manually.
-Download the latest version from the website and rename it to mcss.exe and copy'n replace it with the existing one. (make a backup just in case)
+You will need to update MCSS manually.
+Download the latest version from the website and rename it to MCSS.exe and copy and replace it with the existing one. (make a backup just in case)

 ## Trouble starting a server {#-faq-trouble-starting-server}

 ### The console remains empty and the server does nothing {#-faq-console-empty}

-This is because you don't have Java installed, or it is not in the PATH variable
+You either don't have Java installed or MCSS doesn't know where it is.

-> The PATH is the system variable that your operating system uses to locate needed executables from the command line or Terminal window.
+Make sure you have installed the correct version y following [this guide](/docs/advanced/java-version)

-First, make sure to install Java from [here](https://java.com/en/download/windows-64bit.jsp).
-I you know you already have it, try the following steps to add it to the PATH :
+If you know you have the correct version already installed, follow [this guide](/docs/advanced/java-path-update) to tell MCSS where to look.
-1. Open an explorer window.
-Right-click on This PC and choose Properties.
-2. On the left, click the Advanced system settings link.
-3. Click Environment Variables.
-In the section System Variables, find the PATH environment variable and select it.
-Click Edit.
-If the PATH environment variable does not exist, click New.
-4. In the Edit System Variable (or New System Variable) window, specify the value of the PATH environment variable by adding the absolute path to you Java installation (in most cases, `C:\Program files\Java\jre<version>\bin`).
-Click OK.
-Close all remaining windows by clicking OK.
-5. If you were using a Command prompt window, you will need to reopen that.

 > *The above steps were adapted from https://www.java.com/en/download/help/path.xml*

 ### The console does something, but the server fails to start {#-faq-server-error}
 Read the error.
-More often than not, minecraft throws easy to read errors that tell you exactly what went wrong.
+More often than not, Minecraft throws easy to read errors that tell you exactly what went wrong.
 The answer to your issue could be even be in this FAQ !

-## Mcss has crashed and I want to help fix it. {#-faq-mcss-crashed-help-out}
+## MCSS has crashed and I want to help fix it. {#-faq-mcss-crashed-help-out}
-To help fix it, you can upload your Windows event logs and mcss logs.
+To help fix it, you can upload your Windows event logs and MCSS logs.
 *(please zip all the files and send them to me by email, SpigotMC or Discord)*

-To get the mcss logs:
+To get the MCSS logs:
-- Mcss logs can be found in the mcss folder under /logs
+- MCSS logs can be found in the MCSS folder under /logs

 To get the Windows event logs:
 - Go to start and type eventvwr